onceLearner/onceLearner/README.md

 ## My name is  Mohammed El Issati

 - 🔭 I’m currently working with  Next.js || React, Nodejs , TailwindCss,
-- 🌱 I’m currently learning On an online Event Manager 🎇
+- 🌱 I’m currently working On an online Event Manager 🎇
 - 👯 I’m looking to collaborate on  Open source projects...
 - 💬 Ask me about React && Next Js , Nodejs
 - 📫 How to reach me: mohamedelissati28@gmail.com